NiklasPfister/ExtrapolationAware-Inference/README.md

 pip install -r requirements.txt

 ```
+To reproduce the real-data experiments [pytorch](https://pytorch.org/)
+needs to be installed as well as it is used to train the quantile
+neural networks.

 The following code snippet provides a minimal working example how to
 use Xtrapolation to estimate extrapolation bounds.